Printer Friendly Version Of

 Institutional Support: It is important for candidates to consider and address the feasibility of serving as editor in light of the resources ASA can provide and those likely to be available to the candidate.
-The ASA does not pay for office space or release time, but provides basic financial support for office resources as necessary to journal editors.
-This support may include funds for clerical assistance, office supplies, postage, and telephone beyond what will be provided by the editor's home institution.
-Since the support offered by different institutions varies widely, you are encouraged to contact the Executive Office as necessary to ensure the feasibility of your application.
+The ASA does not pay for office space, release time, or tuition but does provide basic financial support for office resources as necessary to journal editors.
+This support may include funds for editorial assistance, office supplies, postage, and telephone beyond what will be provided by the editor's home institution.
+In addition to the staff determined necessary for the work involved in processing and reviewing manuscripts (including copyediting), incoming editors have the opportunity to request additional funding or staff support for special initiatives or extra features (although most do not choose to do so).
+Since the support offered by different institutions varies widely, you are encouraged to contact the ASA Executive Office as necessary to ensure the feasibility of your application.
 At this point in the submission process, letters of support from deans or other appropriate institutional officials are recommended but not required.
-Specific arrangements with a potential new editor and with that individual and his or her institution will occur during the period after the ASA Council makes a selection and the ASA Secretary, with support from the ASA Executive Officer, works out the final agreement with this candidate.
+Specific arrangements with a potential new editor and with that individual and his or her institution will occur after the ASA Council makes a selection and the ASA Secretary, with support from the ASA Executive Officer, works out the final agreement with this candidate.

 Please include a vita or resume for the proposed editor and/or co-editors.
 Vitae are not included in the five-page limit, and no standard form is required.